mhayashi1120/Emacs-esqlite/README.md

 Read database schema as a list

-Sample here is a firefox "places.sqlite" db:
+Here is a firefox "places.sqlite" sample db:

     (esqlite-read-tables "places.sqlite")